Operation Bagration: Strategic aims and deception

 The Russian maskirovka is roughly equivalent to the English camouflage, but it has broader application in military use.
 During World War II the term was used by Soviet commanders to describe measures to create deception with the goal of inflicting surprise on the Wehrmacht forces.

-The Oberkommando des Heeres expected the Soviets to launch a major Eastern Front offensive in the summer of 1944.
+The OKH expected the Soviets to launch a major offensive in the summer of 1944.
 The Stavka (Soviet High Command) considered a number of options.
 The timetable of operations between June and August had been decided on by 28 April 1944.
 The Stavka rejected an offensive in either the L'vov sector or the Yassy-Kishinev sectors owing to the presence of powerful enemy mobile forces equal in strength to the Soviet strategic fronts.
 Instead they suggested four options: an offensive into Romania and through the Carpathian Mountains, an offensive into the western Ukrainian SSR aimed at the Baltic coast, an attack into the Baltic, and an offensive in the Byelorussian SSR.
 The first two options were rejected as being too ambitious and open to flank attack.
 The third option was rejected on the grounds the enemy was too well prepared.
 The only safe option was an offensive into Byelorussia which would enable subsequent offensives from Ukraine into Poland and Romania.

 The Soviet and German High Commands recognised western Ukraine as a staging area for an offensive into Poland.
-The Soviets, aware that the enemy would anticipate this, engaged in a maskirovka campaign to catch the German armoured forces off guard by creating a crisis in Byelorussia that would force the Germans to move their powerful armoured forces, fresh from their victory in the First Jassy–Kishinev Offensive in April–June 1944, to the central front to support Army Group Centre.
+The Soviets, aware that the enemy would anticipate this, sought to deceive the Germans by creating a crisis in Byelorussia that would force the Germans to move their powerful armoured forces, fresh from their victory in the First Jassy–Kishinev Offensive in April–June 1944, to the central front to support Army Group Centre.
 This was the primary purpose of Bagration.

 In order to maximize the chances of success, the maskirovka was a double bluff.
 The Soviets left four tank armies in the L'vov-Peremyshl area and allowed the Germans to know it.
 The attack into Romania in April–June further convinced the Soviets that the Axis forces in Romania needed removing and kept the Germans concerned about their defences there and in southern Poland, while drawing German forces to the L'vov sector.
 Once the offensive against Army Group Centre, which lacked mobile reserves and support, had been initiated, it would create a crisis in the central sector that would force the German armoured forces north to Byelorussia from Poland and Romania, despite the presence of powerful Soviet concentrations threatening German-occupied Poland.